 Abstract

 Introduction

 By foraging at different times or locations or by targeting different resources animals can avoid direct competition with conspecifics.
 This partitioning of resources can occur across ontogeny when the life stages are distinct; so, for example, an agile juvenile may focus on smaller, faster prey than an adult.
-Such ontogenetic dietary partitioning is known across a diversity of species [1-5]
+Such ontogenetic dietary partitioning is known across a diversity of species including crocodiles, fish etc [1-5] and is often in particular related to changes in body size [Woodward & Hildrew 2002, some other ref might be good too].

 Here we suggest that such partitioning may have taken place in the theropod dinosaur Tyrannosaurus rex.
 T. rex fits into theropod ‘morphotype one’ as defined by Weishampel [6].
 The animals in this category are extremely large, exceeding 10m, have huge skulls, short forelimbs and as such have no living analogues which makes it difficult to draw any conclusions about their mode of life [6].
-Determining the feeding strategies of dinosaurs is further complicated by our ignorance of the group’s metabolism [7].

-However, Tyrannosaurs are atypical because of the large number of fossils we have available for study [8].
-It is known that T. rex exhibited remarkable growth through its development with a maximum rate of 767kg/year [8].
-The species also underwent dramatic ontogenetic changes in its morphology which has led some researchers to argue for a concomitant change in its ecological habits [8].
+However, Tyrannosaurs are atypical as through the large number of fossils available for study [8] it is known that T. rex exhibited remarkable growth through its development [8] and underwent dramatic ontogenetic changes in its morphology which has led some researchers to argue for a concomitant change in its ecological habits [8].
 For instance, adults had a powerful, deep, robust skull with thick teeth in contrast with the more gracile features of juveniles.
 One suggested result of this change was a dietary shift from small, agile prey to larger more cumbersome herbivores [8].
-However, we argue that such marked changes caused a general increased tendency towards scavenging [9].
+However, we argue that such marked changes developed with an increased opportunity to avail of resources through scavenging[9].

 There have been a number of studies looking at the theoretical possibility of obligate scavenging across species including T. rex [10-15].
 For instance, Horner pointed to its slow speed, reduced forearms, large olfactory bulb and incredible bite force to support this view [16, 17].
 Fossil material has also been discovered which suggests scavenging behaviour as bite marks were located in a flesh poor region [18].
-Energetic approaches have concluded for [12] and against [13], the latter study arguing that competition would undermine the possibility of a scavenging T.rex; smaller competing species would find and consume any carcass before the larger T.rex could benefit.
-Yet, obligate scavengers are rare among terrestrial vertebrates [19, 20].
-Instead, most carnivores are opportunistic and will take carrion as well as actively hunting prey [19].
-And mounting evidence suggests that T.rex was just like this.
-Most recently, an herbivorous hadrosaur was found with a T. rex tooth crown embedded in its tail.
+Energetic approaches have concluded for [12] and against [13], the latter study arguing that interspecific competition would undermine the possibility of a scavenging T.rex; smaller competing species would find and consume any carcass before the larger T.rex could benefit.
+Yet, obligate scavengers are rare among terrestrial vertebrates with even the most common example of a terrestrial scavenger, the brown hyena (Latin name), displaying a large degree of variation between scavenging behaviour and active predation [ref from hyena book, 19, 20].
+Instead, most carnivores are opportunistic and will take carrion as well as actively hunting prey [19] and mounting evidence suggests that T.rex behaved similarly to extant opportunistic predators such as hyenas.
+Along with earlier indications of active predation [that earlier ref on hadrosuars], more recently, a herbivorous hadrosaur was found with a T. rex tooth crown embedded in its tail.
 The wound had healed around the tooth indicating that the prey item escaped and that this was an active predation attempt [21].